 On this page

-EPA uses SEPP N-2 to decide if noise is louder than the limits.
+EPA uses the Noise Protocol method to decide if noise is louder than the limits.

 When and where we measure music noise

-SEPP N-2 explains how to measure noise from an indoor venue.
+The Noise Protocol explains how to measure noise from an indoor entertainment venue.
 It covers the time periods (day/evening or night) to which noise limits apply.

-For the day/evening period, SEPP N-2 measures music noise in decibels as an A-weighted sound pressure level, dB(A).
+For the day and evening period, the Noise Protocol measures music noise in decibels as an A-weighted sound pressure level, dB(A).
 This measure represents the sensitivity of human hearing to how loud a sound is.
 It applies across a range of frequencies (20Hz to 20,000Hz).

-For the night period, SEPP N-2 measures music noise in each octave band from 63Hz to 4000Hz.
-It measures in decibels as a linear or C-weighted sound pressure level, dB(Z) or dB(C).
-This type of measurement is sensitive to the more intrusive musical frequencies, including low frequency bass sounds, often emitted from nightclubs.
+For the night period, the Noise Protocol measures music noise in each octave band from 63Hz to 4000Hz.
+It measures the music noise in decibels as a linear sound pressure level, dB(Z).
+This type of measurement is sensitive to the more intrusive musical frequencies, including low frequency bass sounds.

-SEPP N-2 explains how to measure music noise from an outdoor venue.
+The Noise Protocol sets out how to measure music noise from an outdoor entertainment venue.
 It measures music noise in decibels as an A-weighted sound pressure level, dB(A).